Skip to main content

 Early American History (1492 to 1763); Discovery to the Dawn of Revolution with Phillip Campbell (American)

-Recorded course taught by Phillip Campbell High School American History
+Recorded course taught by Phillip Campbell for High School American History

 Summary